Disease/Disorder

 Definition

 Neonatal brachial plexus injury (NBPI) is also referred to as neonatal brachial plexus palsy (NBPP), birth brachial plexus palsy (BBPP), obstetrical brachial plexus injury (OBPI), and brachial plexus birth injury (BPBI).
-It is a birth related traction or tearing injury of the brachial plexus root(s) and/ or trunk(s) that results in variable motor, sensory, and functional impairments of the affected upper extremity.1–8
+NBPI involves either part of or the entire plexus and leads to a varying degree of sensory and motor impairment in the affected upper extremity.1-8

 Etiology